ethereum/aleth/doc/usingtesteth.rst

 <TEST_CASE> correspond to a folder name in the tests repo.
 And <TEST_NAME> correspond to the filename in that folder describing a specific test.

 StateTestsGeneral has a single transaction being executed on a given pre state to produce a post state.
-This transaction has arguments <data>, <value>, <gasLimit>.
-So a single test execute transaction with different arguments to test different conditions on the same pre state.
-To run a transaction from the StateTestsGeneral with the specified arguments use
+This transaction has arrays <data>, <value>, <gasLimit>.
+So a single test execute transaction with different arguments taken from those arrays to test different conditions on the same pre state.
+To run a transaction from the StateTestsGeneral with the specified arguments use:

    ``./testeth -t <TEST_SUITE>/<TEST_CASE> -- --singletest <TEST_NAME> --singlenet <NET_NAME> -d <DATA_INDEX> -g <GASLIMIT_INDEX> -v <VALUE_INDEX>``

 This will run a transaction with given data, gasLimit, and value as described in the test on a given network rules.
 Note that parameters here are indexes.
 The actual values described in the test file itself.
-This is also only valid for StateTestsGeneral.
+This is only valid when <TEST_SUITE> is StateTestsGeneral.

 Debugging and tracing a state test
 --------------------------------------------------------------------------------